jodufra/uni-number-wizard/README.md

 # uni-number-wizard
-Guess the number app in unity
+'Guess the number' in unity console